 CDC ends daily reporting of COVID case and death data, in shift to weekly updates

-CDC ends daily reporting of COVID case and death data, in shift to weekly updatesget the free app

 After more than two years of publishing data on COVID-19 cases and deaths on a daily basis, the Centers for Disease Control and Prevention announced Thursday it would shift to weekly updates to its nationwide tracking of the virus.